Motasem-Sulaiman/reading-notes/Advanced State with Reducers.md

 reducers can “reduce” the amount of code inside your component, they are actually named after the reduce() operation that you can perform on arrays.

-The reduce() operation lets you take an array and “accumulate” a single value out of many The function you pass to reduce is known as a “reducer”.
+The reduce() operation lets you take an array and “accumulate” a single value out of many.

+The function you pass to reduce is known as a “reducer”.
 It takes the result so far and the current item, then it returns the next result.
 React reducers are an example of the same idea: they take the state so far and the action, and return the next state.
 In this way, they accumulate actions over time into state.

 ## When should you switch from useState to useReducer?